leketech/kafka-eks-terraform/TRIGGER_WORKFLOW.md

 Testing with enhanced debugging to check secret configuration.

-Triggering workflow to verify secret configuration.
+Triggering workflow to verify all fixes:
+- KMS DeleteAlias permission added
+- CloudWatch Log Group conflict resolved
+- All workflows should now pass